Anshul391/CSS143BackStage/exams/midterm1/readme.md

   String name;
 }
 ```
-Implement the constructor, setter and getter for this class
+Implement the constructor, setter and getter functions for this class
 <br/>
 <br/>
 <br/>